Additional Elephant Research Sources for Elephant Mountain

 The Electrocution of Other Elephants

-Unfortunately, the practice of electrocuting elephants to control behavior or reduce aggression was a practice applied to multiple elephants and not limited to Thonglaw, whose story is detailed in Elephant Mountain.
-These cases highlight the broader history of harmful interventions used in captive elephants.
+The practice of electrocuting elephants to control their behavior or reduce aggression was applied to multiple elephants across time, and not limited just to Morgan’s elephant (Packy’s father) Thonglaw, in Elephant Mountain.
+The following sources highlight this broader history.

 - “Interim Hearing on San Diego Zoological Society: The Care and Handling of Animals and Other Management Issues.”
 Hearing before the California Legislature, Senate Committee on Natural Resources and Wildlife, Senator Dan McCorquodale, Chairman.
 Escondido, CA. July 19, 1989.